mui/material-ui/docs/src/pages/components/icons/icons.md

 ### Component prop

 You can use the `SvgIcon` wrapper even if your icons are saved in the `.svg` format.
-[svgr](https://github.com/smooth-code/svgr) has loaders to import svg files and use them as React components.
-For instance, with webpack:
+[svgr](https://github.com/smooth-code/svgr) has loaders to import SVG files and use them as React components.
+For example, with webpack:

 ```jsx
 // webpack.config.js